D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Building the Website

-With a choice of a new static site generator made, I set out to redevelop my website.
+With a choice of a new static site generator made, I set out to start redeveloping my website.
 Ultimately, I do not consider myself a front-end web developer, or any kind of expert on CSS.
 Therefore, rather than code the entire website from scratch, I made to choose to use one of Hugo's pre-built themes from their [gallery](https://themes.gohugo.io/tags/gallery/).
 Eventually, I settled on a rather nice theme called [Notepadium](https://themes.gohugo.io/hugo-notepadium/).
 To use this theme, you.....

+I should note that even though I used a pre-built theme for this site, I did at least of some of my own, custom styles to it.

 ## Hosting